Position

 • Bachelor's degree in Business Administration, Management, or a related field.

-• Minimum of 5 years of experience in management, preferably in a similar industry.
+• Minimum of 5 years of experience in a managerial or supervisory role, preferably in a similar industry.

-• Proven track record of achieving sales and operational targets.
+• Proven track record of achieving sales targets and driving business growth.

 Is becoming a Branch Manager a good career path?